Armistice Day (album)

 Armistice Day (subtitled Live at the Domain, Sydney) is a live album by Australian rock band Midnight Oil.
 The majority of the album was recorded live at The Domain in Sydney, Australia on 11 November 2017; also known as Armistice Day, with three tracks recorded at Sidney Myer Music Bowl in Melbourne on 6 and 8 November 2017 and three more tracks recorded at The Domain on 17 November.

 The album was released on 9 November 2018 on 2xCD and 2xDVD and peaked at number 5 on the ARIA Charts.

-At the ARIA Music Awards of 2019, the album was nominated for ARIA Award for Best Rock Album.
+At the ARIA Music Awards of 2019, the album was nominated for Best Rock Album.

 Background and release

 In February 2017, Midnight Oil announced The Great Circle World Tour from the Sydney Harbour.
 The tour was the band's first in over 15 years, commenced in Sydney, travelled to 16 countries, completed 76 performances in six months and concluded at The Domain in November 2017.